RyotaBannai/Scala_playground/akkaProjctroot/README.md

     - `before-actor-system-terminate`: Phase for custom application tasks that are to be run `after cluster shutdown and before ActorSystem termination`.
   - Tasks added to the same phase are executed in `parallel` without any ordering assumptions.
 Next phase `will not` start until all tasks of previous phase have been completed.
   - `If tasks are not completed within a configured timeout (see reference.conf) the next phase will be started anyway`.
 It is possible to configure `recover=off` for a phase `to abort the rest of the shutdown process if a task fails or is not completed within the timeout`.
+  - Tasks should typically be registered as early as possible after system startup.
+When running the coordinated shutdown tasks that have been registered will be performed but tasks that are added too late will not be run.
+  - The `coordinated shutdown process` is also started once `the actor system’s root actor is stopped`.